 This chapter has completed our survey of techniques for the analysis of time-series data.

-Most of the results in this chapter focus on the internal structure of the individual time series themselves.
-While the empirical distinction between, say, AR(p) and MA(q) series may seem ad hoc, the Wold decomposition theorem assures that with enough care, a variety of models can be used to analyze a time series.
+While Chapters 20 and 21 were about extensions of regression modeling to time-series setting, most of the results in this chapter focus on the internal structure of the individual time series, themselves.
+Chapter 21 presented the standard models for time-series processes.
+While the empirical distinction between, say, AR(p) and MA(q) series may seem ad hoc, the Wold decomposition assures that with enough care, a variety of models can be used to analyze a time series.
 This chapter described what is arguably the fundamental tool of modern macroeconometrics: the tests for nonstationarity.
 Contemporary econometric analysis of macroeconomic data has added considerable structure and formality to trending variables, which are more common than not in that setting.
-The variants of the Dickey-Fuller and KPSS tests for unit roots are indispensable tools for the analyst of time-series data.
-Section 21.4 then considered the subject of cointegration.
+The variants of the Dickey Fuller and KPSS tests for unit roots are an indispensable tool for the analyst of time-series data.
+Section 22.4 then considered the subject of cointegration.

+analyst of time-series data.
+Section 22.4 then considered the subject of cointegration.
 This modeling framework is a distinct extension of the regression modeling where this discussion began.
 Cointegrated relationships and equilibrium relationships form the basis of the time-series counterpart to regression relationships.
 But, in this case, it is not the conditional mean as such that is of interest.
 Here, both the long-run equilibrium and short-run relationships around trends are of interest and are studied in the data.